thejud/text-processing-cookbook/README.md

 prefix from commands when copying and pasting them, so you should be good to go.
 I also use the `cat foo | bar` form rather than `bar < foo` because I've fat-fingered '>' instead of '<' one too many times, overwriting my input file.
-Also, many of these recipes are part of a larger pipeline.
+Also, I also use most of these scripts as part of a larger pipeline.

 ## text tools

 ### Merging files

-#### combine multiple files of sorted data
+#### merge sort  multiple files of sorted data

+Sometimes I have data that has already been sorted by another process.
+GNU sort is very powerful and has a variety of features like parallel sorting and large file sorting (more on sort below).
+It also provides merge-sorting of pre-sorted files via the `--merge` switch.

-    sort --merge file1 file2 file3
+    sort --merge sorted1 sorted2 sorted3

 #### paste: add files side by side